micartey/NeuralNetwork/README.md

     );
 ```

-## Train a neural network
+## 🏋🏽‍♂️ Training a neural network

 To train your neural network you can use either `DataSets` or normal `double` arrays.
-The advantage of `DataSets` is that they can be saved and loaded from
-file
+The following example trains the OR-Gate to a neural network.

 ```java
     NeuralNetwork network = new NeuralNetwork(FunctionType.SIGMOID, 2, 3, 1);